Senate Republicans unite behind failed effort to challenge Trump impeachment trial | Politics

 The Democratic-led Senate blocked the motion in a 55-45 vote.
 But only five Republican lawmakers joined Democrats to reject the move, far short of the 17 Republicans who would need to vote to convict Trump on an impeachment charge that he incited the Jan.
 6 Capitol assault that left five people dead.
 "It's one of the few times in Washington where a loss is actually a victory," Paul later told reporters.
 "Forty-five votes means the impeachment trial is dead on arrival."

 Paul and other Republicans contend that the proceedings are unconstitutional because Trump left office last Wednesday and the trial will be overseen by Democratic Senator Patrick Leahy instead of by U.S. Chief Justice John Roberts.
-Leahy, 80, was hospitalized for observation on Tuesday evening after not feeling well, his spokesman David Carle said in a statement, which did not provide further details.
+Leahy, 80, was briefly hospitalized on Tuesday evening after not feeling well but was released after an examination, his spokesman, David Carle, said in a statement.

 Some Republican senators who backed Paul's motion said their vote on Tuesday did not indicate how they might come down on Trump's guilt or innocence after a trial.
 "It's a totally different issue as far as I'm concerned," Republican Senator Rob Portman told reporters.